pborzecki/nonsnapshot-maven-plugin/README.md

 ### Notes

-* Supported SCM systems are SVN and GIT, default is SVN.
 * By the default timestamps are used as qualifiers
 * *generateIncrementalBuildScripts* creates shell script for an incremental build using the new *--projects* option to filter aggregate projects (Maven > 3.2.1 only)